 Overtime, we will create an additional 100 miles of wildflower rural and urban verges which will add to our existing 140 miles of long grassy verges.

-The following grass verges will be left to naturalise:
+The following grass verges have been left to naturalise:

 - Hoath Way, Gillingham